 B: ‘Why not?’

+That’s not the world’s most brilliant example, neither for flatness nor perking up.
+Still, there’s surely more back-and-forth bounce in the second version.
 When we write prose, we write in statements—and the habit often sticks when we write dialogue.
 But listen to a real-life conversation, and it’s full of questions (along with interjections, commands, etc.) Even tag questions, as when we add ‘you know?’ at the end of a perfectly self-sufficient assertion—inviting a response, keeping the ball rolling.
-Increasing the number of questions doesn’t necessarily produce good dialogue, but it can be the first stage in overcoming the common disease of statement-itis.
+Increasing the number of questions doesn’t necessarily produce good dialogue, but it can be the first stage in overcoming the common disease of statement-itis. |

 |